 Starting near Inverness in the Highlands and extending out to the North Sea, the Moray Firth is the largest firth in Scotland (covering roughly 500 miles of coastline) and is fed by a number of rivers, the most well-known of which is arguably the River Ness which flows from the world-famous Loch Ness.

 The resident population of bottlenose dolphins in the Moray Firth is one of the most northern colonies on Earth.
 As if that wasn’t enough, these dolphins are some of the largest in the world, measuring a whopping average of almost 4 m (13 ft) in length while specimens in other parts of the world are roughly 2.5 m (8.2 ft)!
 The difference in size is due to the higher percentage of blubber in Moray Firth’s dolphins to help combat the colder temperatures of the North Sea.

-There are many boat charters and wildlife cruises which offer the chance to see these playful creatures up close for a truly memorable experience.
-You might catch a glimpse of the world’s second largest fish, the basking shark, or spot one of our frequent visitors such as the minke whale or pilot whale which are more commonly seen during the summer months.
+There are many boat charters and wildlife cruises which offer the chance to see playful dolphins up close for a truly memorable experience.
+You might catch a glimpse of the world’s second largest fish, the basking shark, or spot one of our frequent visitors, such as the minke whale or pilot whale, which are more commonly seen during the summer months.

 Visit our website to learn more about Scotland’s amazing wildlife.